-The women’s club consisted of 68 members in 1935, a representation of virtually every family living in the Redlands.
+The great depression eventually took its toll on the Club and it was sold to the Redlands Women’s Club for the meager sum of $5,000.
+The Women’s Club consisted of 68 members in 1935, a representation of virtually every family living in the Redlands.
 The first meeting of the Redlands Women’s Club in this building was February 10, 1937.
 It took the women eight years, eight carnivals, 20 quilts, and many fine dinners served to retire the mortgage.

 The Redlands Club became the Redlands Community Center in 1983, and the non-profit Foundation continues their mission of community service while preserving and rehabilitating the facility.

 The Redlands Community Center Foundation obtained a 501(c)(3) tax-exempt status organized exclusively to raise funds to be used for the restoration, maintenance, preservation and rehabilitation of the building.
 Therefore all funds given to the Foundation are tax deductible.
 As an event center, proceeds from weddings, private parties, business and club meetings, memorials and other social functions support the facility.